WooCommerce Appointments: Set Up Online Booking

 Can WooCommerce handle appointment scheduling?

 Yes.
 With the right WooCommerce Bookings plugin, like the WooNinjas Bookings Add-on, you can add time-slot booking to any service product.
 Customers select their date and time from a live calendar, pay through checkout, and receive a confirmation.
 Every booking creates a WooCommerce order automatically.
-See the full details in our WooCommerce bookings Download page.
+See the full details on the WooCommerce Bookings download page.

 How do I add a booking calendar to my WooCommerce store?